Nurssssssssss/final-web2/frontend/README.md

   # FrontX – Photo Gallery Platform

 FrontX is a web application for storing and viewing images with album support and JWT-based authentication.
-Users can register, log in, create albums, upload images, filter by albums, and view only their own photos.[web:92][web:95]
+Users can register, log in, create albums, upload images, filter by albums, and view only their own photos.

 ---